-Let us assume that $X$ is recurrent.
-Let $G$ be a subgroup of $W(X)$ generated by a finite set $S$.
-Let $X_0$ be the orbit of $x_0$ under the action of $G$, and consider the Schreier graph $(X_0,E)$ of the action of $G$ on $X_0$ relatively to $S$.
-Then the formal identity map from $X_0$ to $(X,d_X)$ is an injective Lipschitz map.
-Lemma \ref{lemma=invariance_under_coarse_embedding} implies that $(X_0,E)$ is recurrent.
-By Theorem 2.8, \cite{JNS}, the action of $G$ on $X$ satisfies (\ref{P1}), (\ref{P2}) and (iii).
+\begin{proof}[Proof of Proposition \ref{prop=link_recurrence}] Assume that $(X,d)$ is recurrent.
+Take $\mu$ as in the Proposition.
+Remember the notation \eqref{eq=wobbling} and pick $R>\max_{g \in \textrm{supp}(\mu)} |g|_w$.
+Since $(X,d)$ is recurrent, the random walk starting at $x_0$ and jumping from a point $x$ uniformly to $B(x,R)$ is recurrent.
+By \cite[Theorem 3.2]{Woess} the random walk starting at $x_0$ and jumping from a point $x$ to $g\cdot x$ uniformly according to $\mu$ is therefore also recurrent.

-Reciprocally assume that $X$ is transient, and take $R$ as in Definition \ref{def_transience}.
+Reciprocally, assume that $(X,d)$ is transient, and take $R>0$ as in the definition.
+We will construct a finite symmetric subset $S$ of $W(X)$ such for that every pair of points $x,y \in X$ at distance less than $R$ there is $g \in S$ such that $g x = y$.
+By \cite[Theorem 3.2]{Woess} this will imply the transience of the simple random walk on the connected component of $x_0$ in the graph structure on $X$ in which there is an edge between $x$ and $gx$ for every $x \in X, g \in S$.
+In other words if $\mu$ is the uniform probability measure on $S$, the random walk on $X$ starting from $x_0$ and jumping from $x$ to $g\cdot x$ according to $\mu$ is transient.
+Here is the construction of $S$.
 Define a graph structure on $X$ by putting an edge between $x$ and $x'$ if $d(x,x')\leq R$.